Jerome H. Lemelson: Patents and litigation

-Jerome H. Lemelson was granted over 600 patents, making him one of the 20th century's most prolific patent grantees.
+Lemelson was granted more than 600 patents, making him one of the 20th century's most prolific patent grantees.

 Through much of his later career, Lemelson was involved in a series of patent litigations and subsequent licensing negotiations.
 As a result, he was both excoriated by his legal opponents and hailed as a hero by many independent inventors.
 For example, Lemelson claimed he had invented the "flexible track" used in the popular "Hot Wheels" toys manufactured by Mattel.
 In the 1980s Lemelson sued for willful patent infringement, from which he initially won a substantial judgement in a jury trial.
 This case was later overturned on appeal.
 Later that same year, Lemelson won a $17 million judgement against Illinois Tool Works for infringement on a robot tool spraying device, which was upheld on appeal.

-In relation to other litigation, Lemelson is most well known for what he termed his "machine vision" patents, the earliest of which dates from the mid-1950s.
+Lemelson litigated extensively on the basis of what he termed his "machine vision" patents, the earliest of which dates from the mid-1950s.
 These patents described scanning visual data from a camera, which are then stored in a computer.
 Combining with robotic devices and bar coders, this technology could be used to check, manipulate, or evaluate the products moving down an assembly line.
 Items or products could then be adjusted or sent on to different parts of a factory for further procedures.
 Lemelson also sued a variety of Japanese and European automotive and electronics manufacturers for infringing on his machine vision patents.
 Lemelson and these companies reached a settlement, with the companies taking a license to the patents, in 1990-1991.

 Lemelson later utilized this strategy in attempting to reach settlements over alleged patent infringement with American companies.
-Before his death he first sued, then negotiated and received royalties from a variety of corporations.
+He first sued, then negotiated and received royalties from a variety of corporations.
 He was controversial for his alleged use of submarine patents to negotiate licenses worth over $1.3 billion from major corporations in a variety of industries.
 Partially as a result of his filing a succession of continuation applications, a number of his patents (particularly those in the field of industrial machine vision) were delayed, in some cases by several decades.
 This had the effect of taking the industry by surprise when the patents in question finally issued.

 Lemelson's tactics effectively resulted in these industries growing and flourishing without being aware of the impending patent-infringement lawsuits.
 This effectively translated into large, highly profitable lawsuit targets.

-Lemelson's supporters have claimed that the bureaucracy of the Patent Office was also responsible for the long delays.
+Lemelson claimed that the bureaucracy of the US Patent Office was also responsible for the long delays.
 The courts, in the Symbol and Cognex case discussed below, however found that Lemelson had engaged in "culpable neglect" and noted that "Lemelson patents occupied the top thirteen positions for the longest prosecutions from 1914 to 2001."
 However, they found no convincing evidence of inequitable conduct.
 Indeed, Lemelson always claimed that he followed all the rules and regulations of the United States Patent Office.